Electrocution and Electrical Burns

 Types of Electrical Burn Injury Legal Cases

 At Gutierrez Law, we have seen a large number of electrical injury cases.
-A burn injury lawyer Los Angeles can help you determine if your accident merits legal action.
+Our legal team can help you determine if your accident merits legal action.

 The kinds of electric shock injuries that can support a lawsuit include: